 As they complete their Registration Form direct the applicant to a seat at the Screening Station as one become available.
 If there is no available staff at the Greeting Station, seat the applicant in a chair at the Greeting and Waiting Area until the next staff member becomes available.

-Screening/Sorter Job Sheet
+Screening Job Sheet

 Greet and welcome volunteer as they sit down.